Basic info

 Description

-CPE is a co-polyester based on terephthalic acid.
-Thanks to its properties similar to PETG or ABS, and good layer adhesion it’s good for printing prototypes of mechanical parts.
+CPE is a copolyester based on terephthalic acid.
+Thanks to its mechanical properties somewhere between PETG and ABS, and good layer adhesion, it’s good for printing prototypes of mechanical parts.
 CPE excels in its chemical and mechanical resistance and dimensional stability.
 Unlike with ABS, there is no strong odor or warping issues.
-CPE is a chemically and temperature-resistant material (resistance up to 75 °C).
+CPE is a chemically and high-temperature resistant material (resistance up to 75 °C).
 The tensile strength of CPE is similar to ABS.
 It’s suitable for printing thin-walled models due to its translucency.
 CPE is good for making visual and functional prototypes, mechanical parts, etc.

 To compare supported material properties, see our material table.